-Whatever vegan dishes you enjoy on Thanksgiving, or even if you decide to fast in protest, remember that there is still much to be thankful for.
+Whatever vegan dishes you enjoy, or even if you decide to fast in protest, remember that there is still much to be thankful for.
 As expressed so eloquently in the writing above, we agree with the sentiment of Joanna Lucas when she acknowledges “the growing number of hearts who refuse to ignore this atrocity, refuse to support it, refuse to perpetuate it, and certainly, refuse to give thanks for it.”

 The words of Gentle World’s co-founder Sun come to mind, from her 2013 piece Why I Love Vegans: